FREQUENTLY ASKED QUESTIONS

 Q) I can join IAM RoadSmart or RoSPA RoADAR as an associate member and get free training included, why should I pay for advanced driving lessons?

-Q) What are the costs of taking the advanced driving tests without membership?
+Q) What are the costs of taking the advanced driving tests independently?

-A) You can apply to take the IAM RoadSmart Advanced Driving Test (without group membership or preparation) at a reduced cost of *£99.00 (normal price *£149.00) by clicking this link: IAM RoadSmart Test Only
+A) You can apply to take the IAM RoadSmart Advanced Driving Test (without associate group membership or previous IAM training preparation) at a reduced cost of *£128.50 (normal price *£175.00) by clicking this link: IAM RoadSmart Test Only - please note you will have to be fully prepared by independent training to be successful on test.

-A) You can apply to take the RoSPA Advanced Drivers & Riders (RoADAR) Advanced Driving Test (without group membership or preparation) at a cost of *£62.00 by clicking this link: RoSPA RoADAR Test Only
+A) You can apply to take the RoSPA Advanced Drivers & Riders (RoADAR) Advanced Driving Test (without RoADAR group associate membership or tutor preparation) at a cost of *£64.17 by clicking this link: RoSPA RoADAR Test Only

-*Test prices correct as of 2016/2017 - please see institutes' websites for changes.
+*Test prices correct as of 2022 - please see institutes' websites for updates and any price changes.

 Q) I've already passed my advanced test, what else is there for me to learn?